 Highlights

-- 3 nights in excellent Clarion Sense Hotel
+- 3 nights in the beautiful Clarion Sense Hotel

 - 2-hour drive your own sled dog experience